notofonts/noto-docs/docs/technical/Noto–Font-Submission-Requirements.md

 7. If there are multiple weights or widths, they need to be interpolatable to make variable fonts.

-8. Widths, weights and naming conventions need to be compatible with the rest of the Noto Family.
+8. Widths, weights, and naming conventions need to be compatible with the rest of the Noto Family.

 ### Additions to an existing Font Delivery Requirements (when a script already exists)

-The Existing and New Font Delivery Requirements apply when a script already exists.
+The Existing and New Font Delivery Requirements apply when a script already exists:

 1. If a serif version of the font already exists and a sans version of the font is added, the glyphs in the sans version need to be “aesthetically compatible” to the existing glyphs in the serif version (or a strong justification is required why they are not).
 The same is true when a serif font is submitted and a sans version already exists.